 "Students may suffer from serious and unforeseen circumstances during the course of their studies that adversely affect their ability to complete an assessment task and/or their performance in a piece of assessment."
 [Section 1.1 from the College's Mitigating Circumstances Policy and Procedures]

-When you miss an examination, are late submitting a piece of assessed course work for legitimate reasons, or your academic performance is affected significantly by mitigating circumstances, you must make a request for mitigation.
+When you miss an examination, would like to request an extension to a deadline, or your academic performance is affected significantly by factors out of your control, you should make a request for mitigation.

 Other College policies on academic governance are available.
 These cover a wide range of topics that are relevent to students.